 3 What degree of extensibility can be achieved while maintaining backward compatibility?

-4 What will be the design of the encoders and decoders which would be utilized for interchange of metadata, audio, video, data essence and ancillary data?
+4 What will be the design of the encoders and decoders which would be utilized for interchange of audio, video, data and metadata?

-5 What digital interfaces should be specified for transport of the file format(s) for interchange of metadata, audio, video, data essence and ancillary data?
+5 What digital interfaces should be specified for transport of the file format(s) for interchange of audio, video, data and metadata?

 6 What independent video/audio search capability will be required to assist asset management during and following interchange of the file?

-7 What operational considerations will be required by broadcasting organizations for the interchange of audio, video, data essence and ancillary data?
+7 What operational considerations will be required by broadcasting organizations for the interchange of audio, video, data and metadata?

 further decides